linuxserver/docker-qbittorrent/README.md

 ## WEBUI_PORT variable

-Due to issues with CSRF and port mapping, should you require to alter the port for the webui you need to change both sides of the `-p 8080` switch

-AND set the `WEBUI_PORT` variable to the new port, this should alleviate the "white screen" issue.
+Due to issues with CSRF and port mapping, should you require to alter the port for the webui you need to change both sides of the `-p 8080` switch **AND** set the `WEBUI_PORT` variable to the new port.

 For example,  to set the port to 8090 you need to set `-p 8090:8090` and `-e WEBUI_PORT=8090`

+This should alleviate the "white screen" issue.

 ### User / Group Identifiers